htgar/personal-website/src/content/blog/nix-experience-part-1.md

 ## What's Next?

-As Nix is such a complex piece of software, what was supposed to be a singular post has grown to a series of 5 posts - and there is much more to nix that I haven't covered.
-The next 3 posts of this series will talk about these different issues and how I tried to use NIx to solve them.
+As Nix is such a complex piece of software, what was supposed to be a singular post has grown to a series of 5 posts - and there is much more to Nix that I haven't covered.
+The next 3 posts of this series will talk about these different issues and how I tried to use Nix to solve them.
 I will then end off this series with my takeaways from this whole experience.

 As I take time to draft up my posts about Nix, to ensure that the _Nixisms_ I'm writing about are accurate, the posts in this series may not be released consecutively (i.e. I may release other smaller posts in between).
 Do stay tuned!